Petre Cișmigiu: International expert

-Upon retiring from competitions, Cișmigiu had become an expert of the International Shooting Sport Federation (ISSF), which awarded him honorary silver and gold medals, which he treasured alongside a diploma of merit from the International Olympic Committee.
+Upon retiring from competitions, Cișmigiu had become an expert of the International Shooting Sport Federation (ISSF).
+It awarded him honorary silver and gold medals, which he treasured alongside a diploma of merit from the International Olympic Committee.
 In mid-1969, he was invited to a shooting competition in Phoenix, Arizona, and provided technical guidance for the National Rifle Association of India.
 He worked on designing shooting ranges in Phoenix, Thun, Munich and Tokyo.
 At home, he worked for the Union for Physical Education and Sports, helping to design its Conta Street headquarters, as well its sporting arenas in Floreasca and Poiana Brașov.
 He edited several new expert works on shooting, and was a regular contributor to ISSF bulletins.
 In 1970, Editura Stadion published his book Tineretul și tirul sportiv ("Youth and Sports Shooting"), which featured a history of the sport, as well as advice for beginners.

 In 1966, Cișmigiu was credited by the journalists at Sportul Popular with instilling "seriousness" in the Olympic team, including in top-performing newcomers such as Virgil Atanasiu and Marcel Roșca.
 He appeared as a coach for Tokyo 1964, Mexico City 1968, Munich 1972, and finally Montreal 1976.
 At the end of his Olympic career, his players had won nine Olympic medals, including three gold ones.
 From March 1968, he had been proclaimed a coach-emeritus by an assembly of Romanian sporting association, including the Romanian Olympic and Sports Committee and the Council for Physical Education and Sports.
 His performance in Mexico was recognized by the communist state, which awarded him the Meritul Sportiv medal, 3rd class, in November 1968.
-As the official FRT trainer, in May 1972 he joined the official delegation at the continental skeet shooting championship, held in Francoist Spain (at Eurovillas).
+As an FRT trainer, in May 1972 he joined the official delegation at the continental skeet shooting championship, held in Francoist Spain (at Eurovillas).
 He also appeared at the 1975 European 10 m Events Championships, as both Romania's coach and an international referee.

 Between 1969 and 1975, the Mexican Federation of Shooting and Hunting ran a "Romanian Tournament", which awarded the Petre Cișmigiu Challenger Cup.
 As Cișmigiu reported, this created tensions between him and the Romanian communist establishment, which insisted that the cup needed to be validated by the FRT.
 He retired from his Romanian career in 1976, after a pronged dispute with the communist-backed FRT.
 He noted having been shunned by the sporting community, except for Alexandru Șiperco, who remained his supporter.
 Cișmigiu had stints coaching a succession of national teams: Italy, Spain, Sweden, and Japan, managing three Olympic medals with the latter, and had temporary advisory roles in both Mexico and Puerto Rico, as well as in Brazil and Colombia.
 In the latter country, he published the Spanish-language guide Tiro con pistola ("Shooting with Pistols").